 In the United States, cancer of the endometrium is the most common cancer of the female reproductive organs.
-The American Cancer Society estimates for endometrial cancer in the United States for 2013 are:
+The American Cancer Society estimates for cancer of the uterus in the United States for 2016 are:

-- About 49,560 new cases of cancer of the body of the uterus (uterine corpus) will be diagnosed.
+- About 60,050 new cases of cancer of the body of the uterus (uterine body or corpus) will be diagnosed.

-- About 8,190 women will die from cancers of the uterine body.
+- About 10,470women will die from cancers of the uterine body.

 These estimates include both endometrial cancers and uterine sarcomas.
-About 2% of uterine body cancers are sarcomas, so the actual numbers for endometrial cancer cases and deaths are slightly lower than these estimates.
+Up to 8% of uterine body cancers are sarcomas, so the actual numbers for endometrial cancer cases and deaths are slightly lower than these estimates.

 Endometrial cancer affects mainly postmenopausal women.
 The average age of women diagnosed with endometrial cancer is 60.
 It is uncommon in women under the age of 45.